 There is a connection between smokers that non-smokers don’t understand.
 It is like a club; if you smoke, you reject society’s view that smoking is evil.
 If you smoke, you accept others that smoke and will not judge them or hound them into quitting.
 It’s not that smokers don’t know the dangers of the habit, so telling them and hounding them doesn’t help.
 It’s simply an addiction and a smoker will minimize those dangers in their own mind.

-Also, due to its nature, it took approximately 2-3 minutes or more to smoke a cigarette and it often had to be done outside, so there are a lot of conversations that occur due to this; some brilliant ideas probably developed from smokers because of it.
+Also, due to its nature, it took approximately two to three minutes or more to smoke a cigarette and it often had to be done outside, so there are a lot of conversations that occur due to this; some brilliant ideas probably developed from smokers because of it.
 Steve Jobs was probably a smoker in his youth and thought up the first Apple computer concept while chatting with his friends outside.
 Perhaps my connection with Molly will help me become the next billionaire.

-I say, “Hi, I’m Ivy, Diana’s sister.
+“Hi,” I say, “I’m Ivy, Diana’s sister.
 Molly, can I grab one of those from you?
 I haven’t been able to get a decent cup of coffee or buy cigarettes since I arrived.”

-Carried says, “I hear you on that one; I have been here for 3 months and feel deprived.”
+“I hear you on that one; I have been here for THREE months and feel deprived,” Carried says.

 Camarada gives Molly a look and I instantly know he is one of them.
 Despite loving Molly, it is an obvious point of contention for them.

-We drive around town some more, “Tonight, I want to go to my cousin’s place with you guys, if that’s ok; there is a little party going on.
+We drive around town some more.
+“Tonight, I want to go to my cousin’s place with you guys, if that’s ok; there is a little party going on.
 Then a friend of mine has a pool and an amazing view right on the water, so I thought we could visit him too,” he says.

 We arrive at his house and it is very nice; all tile again, but very well decorated and appeasing to me.
 There is a large open room with a small island bar in the living area when we walk in.
 There is plenty of alcohol, I can tell, in the cabinet behind the bar.
 I notice a door, which leads into the kitchen, I assume.